willymcallister/willymcallister.github.io/_topics/topic-introduction.md

 ## Video ![]({{ site.baseurl }}{% link i/video.svg %}) vs. Article ![]({{ site.baseurl }}{% link i/article.svg %})

 When you come across a video and article with the same or similar names, they cover roughly the same ideas.
 Choose the format that helps you learn best.
-If you view the video and have more questions, check out the corresponding article because it may go a little deeper into the topic.
+If you view one and have more questions, check out the corresponding article/video, because it may help to see it presented two different ways.